bohnen/tidb-serverless-mcp/README.md

 - `sql_stmts` (required): SQL statement(s) to execute (string or array)

 ### `db_create_user`
 Creates a new database user.
-Returns the username with prefix for TiDB Serverless.
 - `username` (required): The username for the new user
 - `password` (required): The password for the new user